Party discipline: Increasing levels of party discipline and party cohesion in the 21st century

 Party discipline has become increasingly important in the Twenty-First Century due in part to the rise of instant communication.
 The rise of digital media combined with global hyper-political polarization has caused parties to maintain not only strict party discipline but even stricter message discipline; which has become increasingly important in order to present a strong sense of cohesion.
-Strict party discipline allows political parties to maintain control over the entire respective party caucus and ensure that the party’s agenda is placed above all else.
+Strict party discipline allows political parties to maintain control over the entire respective party caucus and ensure that the party's agenda is placed above all else.

 The brand ambassador phenomenon

 Increasing levels of party discipline in liberal democracy have often seen the majority of low-ranking elected party members become simple brand ambassadors whose overarching duty is to represent the values of the larger party.
-While the brand ambassador phenomenon does work to ensure the smooth operation of democracy, it also has several criticism, such as the oppression of condescending opinions.
-This oppression of condescending opinions sees the creation of a virtual barrier for free thinkers.
-Perspective party members who may vary from political norms in terms of sex, race or gender identity are thus placed at odds with party officials who may view this derivation from the norm as a threat to party cohesion.
+While the brand ambassador phenomenon does work to ensure the smooth operation of democracy, it also has several criticism, such as the oppression of dissenting opinions.
+This oppression of dissenting opinions sees the creation of a virtual barrier for free thinkers.
+Perspective party members who may vary from political norms in terms of sex, race or gender identity are thus placed at odds with party officials who may view this deviation from the norm as a threat to party cohesion.